 Latin: fistulosus =hollow, referring to the hollow young twigs.
 See photo above;

-Habit: Large shrub to small twisted tree to 18m often along forested roads in urban areas.
+Habit: Large shrub to small twisted tree to 18 m, one of the most common secondary forest figs often found growing along riverbanks or streams.
+Also often along forested roads in urban areas.

-Leaf: Large 8-22cm (but up to 34 cm) long by 4-9cm wide with white veins.
+Leaf: Large 8-22 cm (but up to 34 cm) long by 4-9 cm wide with pale veins.
 Young leaves sometimes flush pink.
 Normally 6-10 pairs of side veins.
+The leaves are very variable and young leaves are dentate (with saw teeth) similar to the young leaves of Ficus variegata.

-Fig: The medium sized figs (1-3cm) grow in bunches on the trunk (cauliferous) and individually along the branches (ramiflorus).
+Fig: The medium sized figs (1-3 cm) grow in bunches on the trunk (cauliferous) and individually along the branches (ramiflorus).
+The figs occasionally grow on stubby branchlets as in the photo above although this is more characteristic of Ficus rosulata.
 Figs ripen greenish yellow and are dispersed primarily by small Cynopterus fruit bats and also by palm civets.

 Similar species and their differences